Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_framework/output.md

-We've made significant advancements in our AI emotional framework:
+Our AI emotional framework has evolved considerably, building on our past experiences and community feedback:

-1. **Context-Aware Emotional Detection**: We've enhanced our algorithms to recognize emotional cues within specific contexts, improving accuracy and relevance.
+1. **Advanced Emotional Detection**: We've refined our algorithms to accurately identify a broader range of emotional cues in user input.

 2. **Contextual Emotional Understanding**: Our system now comprehends the context surrounding user emotions, allowing for more nuanced responses.